Cisplatine War

 The United Provinces managed to occupy the Uruguayan countryside with the help of the local insurgents, however, its forces never managed to capture Montevideo and Colonia del Sacramento or penetrate deeply into Brazilian territory.
 Likewise, the Brazilians did not manage to regain control of the countryside or achieve a decisive victory in order to repel the Argentines, with both armies clashing at the battle of Ituzaingó, the largest battle of the conflict.
 Thus, the war on land reached an impasse.
 At sea, however, the Brazilian Navy obtained better results, despite the Argentine resistance, whose small fleet, led by Irish-born admiral William Brown, was mostly destroyed.

-The economic burden and internal political disputes caused by the war in both states, especially the Brazilian naval blockade and the impasse on land, led both countries to start peace negotiations.
-In 1827, the Argentine minister plenipotentiary Manuel José García signed a peace treaty with Brazilian representatives, recognizing Brazil's sovereignty over Cisplatina and agreeing to pay Brazil a war indemnity.
-The treaty was rejected by Argentine president Bernardino Rivadavia, but its terms generated enormous backlash forcing the president to present his resignation.
-Manuel Dorrego was then elected to succeed him and continue the war.
-The conflict continued until 27 August 1828, when Argentine and Brazilian representatives, under British mediation, signed the Preliminary Peace Convention of 1828, by which Cisplatina would become an independent state and hostilities would cease.
+The economic burden and internal political disputes caused by the war in both states, especially the naval blockade and the stalemate on land, led both countries to start peace negotiations.
+In 1827, the Argentine minister plenipotentiary Manuel José García, exceeding his instructions, signed a peace treaty with Brazilian representatives, renouncing Argentine claims over Cisplatina and agreeing to compensate Brazil for privateering losses.
+The treaty was rejected by Argentine president Bernardino Rivadavia, but its terms generated enormous backlash, contributing to the president's resignation.
+The national presidency was dissolved and Manuel Dorrego was elected governor of Buenos Aires.
+Dorrego continued the war while assuming responsibility for the conduct of the United Provinces' foreign affairs.
+The conflict continued until 27 August 1828, when Argentine and Brazilian representatives, under British mediation, signed the Preliminary Peace Convention, by which Cisplatina would become an independent state and hostilities would cease.

 After the war, tensions in Argentina between the Federalists and the Unitarians increased.
-Manuel Dorrego, a Federalist, was deposed and executed by Juan Lavalle and the country fell into a civil war.
-In Brazil, the war's financial cost, aggravated by the damage done to Brazilian trade by Argentine corsairs, and the loss of Cisplatina, added to the internal political disputes surrounding emperor Pedro I, which ultimately led him to abdicate the throne in favour of his 5-year-old son Pedro II in 1831, ushering the regency period.
+A Federalist, Manuel Dorrego was deposed and executed by the Unitarian general Juan Lavalle, reigniting the conflict between the two factions.
+In Brazil, the war's financial cost, aggravated by the damage done to Brazilian trade by Argentine privateers, and the loss of Cisplatina, added to the internal political disputes surrounding emperor Pedro I, which ultimately led him to abdicate the throne in favour of his 5-year-old son Pedro II in 1831, ushering the regency period.